broadinstitute/cromwell/docs/backends/Google.md

 ### Migration from Google Cloud Genomics v2alpha1 to Google Cloud Life Sciences v2beta

-1. If you currently run your workflows using Cloud Genomics v2alpha1, you will need to do a few changes to your configuration file: `actor-factory` value should be changed from `cromwell.backend.google.pipelines.v2alpha1.PipelinesApiLifecycleActorFactory` to `cromwell.backend.google.pipelines.v2beta.PipelinesApiLifecycleActorFactory`.
+1. If you currently run your workflows using Cloud Genomics v2alpha1 and would like to switch to Google Cloud Life Sciences v2beta, you will need to do a few changes to your configuration file: `actor-factory` value should be changed from `cromwell.backend.google.pipelines.v2alpha1.PipelinesApiLifecycleActorFactory` to `cromwell.backend.google.pipelines.v2beta.PipelinesApiLifecycleActorFactory`.
 2. Parameter `genomics.endpoint-url` value should be changed from `https://genomics.googleapis.com/` to `https://lifesciences.googleapis.com/`.
 3. Also you should add a new mandatory parameter `genomics.location` to your backend configuration.
 Currently Google Cloud